the science behind breakthrough improvements

 This is made from a single A4 sheet of paper without cutting it into multiple pieces and using any adhesives.
 Does it look impossible?
 No, it is not!
 What it needs is some innovative thinking and little bit of experimentation.

 Surely, we now agree with Walt Disney's famous saying, "It's always fun to do the impossible".
-Six Sigma is all about aiming at impossible and achieving it.
+It is all about aiming at impossible and achieving it.

 October, 2005 | Permalink | Home | Previous Topic | Next Topic